 - Storage limitation.
 Personal data is not kept longer than necessary.
 However, data aggregated for archiving and research purposes can be kept longer, always subject to safeguards.

 - Integrity and confidentiality.
 Adequate technical and organizational measures must be in place to guard against unauthorized or unlawful processing, laws, damage, or destruction.

 In order to ensure compliance, institutions are encouraged to:

-- Consult your institution’s legal team to ensure steps toward compliance are being taken.
+- Consult your institution’s legal team.

 - Maintain all records and documentation of implementation strategies.